sangwajesly/legalhub-frontend/README.md

 ## 🙏 Acknowledgments

+- React team for the amazing framework
+- Vite team for the blazing-fast build tool
+- Shadcn for the beautiful component library
-- Anthropic Claude for AI capabilities
+- Tailwind CSS for the utility-first approach
-- OpenAI for ChatGPT inspiration
+- Firebase for backend services
-- React and Next.js communities
-- Open source contributors
+- Open source community

 ---

-**Mission**: Delivering an intuitive, ChatGPT-like experience that makes legal knowledge and services accessible to everyone, everywhere.
+**Mission**: Delivering an intuitive, ChatGPT-like React experience that makes legal knowledge and services accessible to everyone, everywhere.